Let’s get litterate

 Canterbury Bankstown

 The City of Canterbury Bankstown covers 110.3 km² in the south-west of Sydney.
-A small part of the council area is in the catchment.

 Part of the Parramatta River catchment.